ADN vs. BSN – The Big Debate

 (about 120 credit hours)

-The total number of approved programs is based on our database. the actual number of approved programs is obviously different but you can see the difference
+The total number of approved programs is based on our database; however, the actual number of approved programs may differ.
+This discrepancy allows you to see the variation.

 Cost of education